marcgg/marcgg.github.com/_posts/2015-02-26-heroku-deploy-speed.md

 ## The Script

 Here’s the script.
-Note that I use a simple HH:MM:SS formating in this example, but feel free to use what [makes sense][1] depending on your setup and preferences.
+Note that I use a simple HH:MM:SS formating in this example, but feel free to use what makes sense depending on your setup and preferences.

 {% highlight bash %}
 # !/usr/bin/env bash